GerritCodeReview/plugins_hooks/src/main/resources/Documentation/config.md

 hooks.reviewerDeletedHook
 :	Filename for the reviewer update hook.
 If not set, defaults to `reviewer-deleted`.

+hooks.submitHook
+:	Filename for the submit hook.
+If not set, defaults to `submit`.

 hooks.topicChangedHook
 :	Filename for the topic changed hook.
 If not set, defaults to `topic-changed`.